-Our Kasa app is designed to provide a easy step by step process to set up your new smart device.
-However, there may be instances where issues come up during the installtion.
+Our Kasa app is designed to provide an easy step-by-step process to set up your new smart device.
+However, there may be instances where issues come up during the installation.
 This guide will try and provide steps to try in order to resolve your issue.

 - Make certain you choose the correct smart device to connect to.
 The last four characters of the MAC address are also apart of the network name of the smart device.

-- Disable any VPN connection that you phone may be using during the setup.
+- Disable any VPN connection that your phone may be using during the setup.